GoogleCloudPlatform/android-docs-samples/dialogflow/README.md

 This app demonstrates how to make gRPC connections to the [Dialogflow API](https://cloud.google.com/dialogflow-enterprise/)

 The app demonstrates how to detect intents:
-- Via Text
-- Via Streaming Audio
+- Via Text / Audio
 - With Sentiment Analysis
 - With Text-to-Speech
 - With Knowledge Connectors

-To call the Dialogflow API from Android, you need to get authorization tokens from Firebase Cloud Messaging for them to be accepted by the Dialogflow API.
-To get this token, this sample uses a Firebase Function (in Node.js) to generate these tokens on the behalf of a service account to be used by the app when making a request to the Dialogflow API.
+To call the Dialogflow API from Android, you need provide authorization tokens with each request.
+To get this token, this sample uses a Firebase Function to genereate these tokens on the behalf of a service account.
+The token is returned to the app via Firebase Cloud Messaging.

 ## Prerequisites
 - An Android device or emulator